epfl-ada/ada-2023-project-neverenoughdata/README.md

 To address RQ1,2, we are going to investigate a number of ratings, and ratings for each beer style temporally.
 As we have four different ratings for each beer and an overall score, we can use these ratings as a metric for users to judge different beer styles.
 Linear regression is going to be used as the main tool for this objective.
 We are going to predict the average overall ratings of a beer style (DV) using _year_, _beer_ _style_,_ ratings of aroma_,_ ratings for appearance, ratings for the palette, ratings for taste, and geographical location_.
 We can use marginal means in order to investigate more in detail how variations in our independent variables would react at their different values.
 For instance, having an interaction with _year_ and other variables to investigate their influence on the overall outcome.
 In order to check the no multicollinearity of our regression, we will use variance inflation factors to be sure that our independent variables are not correlated.

-We intend to do the analysis on both datasets, and it is interesting to see if the conclusion of both data sets for the similar beer styles is the same or not?
-As it is concluded in the literature, this data sets are suffering from the herding effect (https://arxiv.org/abs/1802.06578); therefore, it is interesting to check whether the two data set will end to the same results or the herding effect has a significance influence.
+We intend to do the analysis on both datasets, and it is interesting to see if the conclusion of both data sets for the similar beer styles is the same or not.
+As it is concluded in the literature, these data sets are suffering from the herding effect (https://arxiv.org/abs/1802.06578); therefore, it is interesting to check whether the two data sets will end up with the same results or not.